prethora/typescript_smtp_email_aggregator_relay/README.md

 If you see "OK" only on the page, then service is running.

+Finally, you can reboot the device and check again to make sure the service automatically starts on system boot.

+## Check Logs

+* `logs/combined.log` - in this file you can see both info and error messages.
+* `logs/errors.log` - in this file you can see error messages only.

 ## Conclusion

 If all this works, the script is good to go - start running some real but bogus tests, with emails that you expect to be forwarded on, and emails that should be aggregated, as well aggregatable emails that are allowed to fall out of the waiting window - to see if they are forwarded as they are.
+If it all works as expected, it is ready for production.